Grant Opportunities Spark Innovation in Injury Reduction

 Research to Solutions Grant (R2S)

-The MSD Solutions Lab is pleased to announce the Research to Solutions (R2S) grant for 2026-2027.
 The goal of the R2S grant is to develop, evaluate and/or disseminate effective solutions for MSDs, focusing on occupational injury risk reduction.
 The R2S grant awards up to $50,000 per approved research project and typically funds four grants each year.
 It invites academic institutions, businesses and industries to innovate new solutions for MSDs that can be seamlessly integrated across a range of sectors and workplaces.
-For the 2026-2027 grant cycle, NSC calls upon applicants to support one or more of these key research areas:
+Key research areas R2S grants have supported in the past include:

 ● Emerging technologies for risk assessment and mitigation